 - To confirm the specifics of your current contact information or health status (including physical and mental capacity)

 - To confirm the identity of any legal guardian, executor, trustee, or holder of a power of attorney on your account(s)

 - As otherwise permitted by FINRA rules or state law

 Schwab makes it very clear that this person “will not be able to view your account information, execute transactions in your account(s), or inquire about account activity, unless they have authority through another role on the account(s), such as a trustee or power of attorney.”

 You may name up to two Trusted Contacts, and Schwab encourages clients to provide two Trusted Contacts in the event that one is not reachable in the future.

 We advise that your Trusted Contact(s) should be someone other than your financial advisor or other professionals for two reasons.
 First, if your advisor is concerned, it doesn’t help them to have permission to reach out to themselves.
 And second, it doesn’t help protect you from your financial advisor if the only person Schwab can reach out to about financial exploitation is your financial advisor.

 Designating Trusted Contact(s) for one account will put the designation on all of your Schwab accounts.
 However, for multiple-party accounts (such as joint accounts), each party can name separate Trusted Contacts.

 Schwab requires that the Trusted Contact(s) be at least 18 years old.

 The process of setting the designation is straightforward.
-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and select “Trusted Contact” under the “My Profile” heading in the menu that comes up.
+After logging in to Schwab Alliance at https://www.schwab.com, click on the person icon in the top right corner and select “Contact Information”.

 The following page will look like this: